 Income Tax is generally taken from your wages (if you are employed) or pension income before it reaches you, but some income isn’t taxed at source (e.g. bank interest, dividends, rental income, etc.).
 This means that even if you are employed you may need to submit a self-assessment tax return.
-This even applies to company directors or high earners who claim Child Benefit, have property rental income, or have a second business or income.
+This even applies to company directors, high earners who claim Child Benefit, have property rental income, or have a second business or income.

 Who must submit a tax return?